Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Conclusion and Discussion

 We would like to emphasize that to respect the null energy condition (NEC) we should consider the blackening function and the dilaton potential for light and heavy quarks in holographic model for different values of $\mu$ and $z_h$ in such a way that $z_h$ to be less than values of second horizon $z_{h_2}$.
-At the second horizon $z_{h_2}$ temperature equals to zero.
-Therefore blackening function $g(z)$ should be non-negative at the interval $0\leq z \leq z_h$. \\
+At the second horizon $z_{h_2}$, the temperature equals to zero.
+Therefore, the blackening function $g(z)$ should be non-negative at the interval $0\leq z \leq z_h$. \\

-Other physical quantities also have jumps at the 1-st order phase transition in isotropic and anisotropic models.
-Namely, entanglement entropy \cite{Dudal:2018ztm,Arefeva:2020uec}, electric conductivity and direct photons emission rate \cite{Arefeva:2022avn, Arefeva:2021jpa} and energy loss \cite{Arefeva:2020bjk,Arefeva:2021btm} have these jumps at the 1-st order phase transition. \\
+Other physical quantities also have jumps at the 1st order phase transition in isotropic and anisotropic models.
+Namely, entanglement entropy \cite{Dudal:2018ztm,Arefeva:2020uec}, electric conductivity and direct photons emission rate \cite{Arefeva:2022avn, Arefeva:2021jpa} and energy loss \cite{Arefeva:2020bjk,Arefeva:2021btm} have these jumps at the 1st order phase transition. \\

-It is known how the primary (spatial) anisotropy affect the QCD phase transition temperature \cite{Arefeva:2018hyo,Arefeva:2018cli}.
+It is known how the primary (spatial) anisotropy affects the QCD phase transition temperature \cite{Arefeva:2018hyo,Arefeva:2018cli}.
 Also that there is another type of anisotropy due to a magnetic field and its effect on the QCD phase diagram too, see \cite{Gursoy:2017wzz,Bohra:2019ebj,Bohra:2020qom,Arefeva:2020vae, Dudal:2021jav,Jain:2022hxl,Arefeva:2022avn}.
-The corresponding anisotropy also changes the running coupling $\alpha$ and $\beta$-function.
-We will study these changes in a separate paper. \\
+The corresponding anisotropy also changes the running coupling $\alpha$.
+We study the extensions in \cite{Arefeva:2024xmg,AHNS} and $\beta$-function in separate paper \cite{Arefeva:2025xtz}. \\